aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-sdk-integration.md

 Before the [TransactWriteItems](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_TransactWriteItems.html)
 call is made to DynamoDB, for every entry under `TransactItems`:

+- To protect against a possible fifth field being added to the TransactWriteItem structure in the future, the client MUST fail if the `Update`, `ConditionCheck`, `Delete` and `Put` fields are all `None`.

 - The client MUST fail if in the `Update` field has a `TableName` which matches the [DynamoDB Table Name](./ddb-item-encryptor.md#dynamodb-table-name)